Contextualizing Meta-Learning via Learning to Decompose: Notations and Background

+\textbf{Meta-learning for classification.} Given a {\em base} class set $\mathcal{B}$ (a.k.a. the meta-training set) collected in advance, meta-learning samples episodes of (pseudo) tasks, \ie, ($\mathcal{S}$, $\mathcal{Q}$) pairs.
+In detail, $N$ classes are randomly chosen from the base class set $\mathcal{B}$.
+Then, corresponding instances are sampled and organized into support set $\mathcal{S}$ and query set $\mathcal{Q}$.

+A generalizable mapping $f$ from a support set to its corresponding classifier is extracted by the meta-learner over these episodes of tasks. $f$ encodes the ``{\em learning strategy from a support set to its target classifier}'' over both those sampled (pseudo) tasks and even tasks with {\em novel} classes so that given a support set $\mathcal{S}$ we can construct a classifier more effectively with the generated parameter $\Theta = f(\mathcal{S})$.
+Since a classifier derived from a good ``learning strategy'' predicts all query instances $\x\in\mathcal{Q}$ well in a certain task, we measure the quality of $f$ by the joint likelihood of query instances over all tasks:

+The prediction $\hat{y}$ depends on $\mathcal{S}$ and $\Theta$ jointly.
+All tasks share the same meta-model $f$.
+Since $f$ fits different configurations of tasks, it is expected to generalize its discerning ability to new tasks (a.k.a. meta-test set), \eg, tasks with {\em novel} classes.
+Eq.~\ref{eq:meta-learning} becomes a popular way to learn a {\em few-shot} model where $K$ is small in $\mathcal{S}$~\cite{VinyalsBLKW16Matching,FinnAL17Model}.
+We can reformulate Eq.~\ref{eq:meta-learning} in the form of minimizing the negative log-likelihood of predicted class labels for query instances:

+Here, the discrepancy between the predicted label $\hat{y}$ and the true label $y$ could be measured by the loss $\ell(\cdot, \cdot)$, \eg, the cross-entropy.
+The mapping $f$ of the meta-model could be implemented as the embedding function $\phi$, which extracts features and maps an object $\x$ from the input to a $d$-dimensional space.
+Thus, $\hat{y}$ is predicted based on the labels of support set neighbors measured by $\phi$.
+Denote $\mathbf{Dist}(\cdot, \cdot)$ as the distance between embeddings, then

-{ }Eq.~\ref{eq:embedding_prediction} depends on the closeness between $\phi(\x)$ and embeddings of class $y$ in $\mathcal{S}$.
+Eq.~\ref{eq:embedding_prediction} depends on the closeness between $\phi(\x)$ and embeddings of class $y$ in $\mathcal{S}$.
 The smaller the distance, the larger the probability.
-By integrating Eq.~\ref{eq:embedding_prediction} with Eq.~\ref{eq:meta-learning}, the embedding $\phi$ pulls the same-class instances in the corresponding support set close, and pushes other instances away.
-Owing to the fact that the average likelihood among multiple configurations of tasks are maximized, the learned embedding $\phi$ fits not only the base class tasks but also the tasks with novel classes.
-We implement $\mathbf{Dist}(\cdot, \cdot)$ in Eq.~\ref{eq:embedding_prediction} with negative cosine similarity~\cite{VinyalsBLKW16Matching}, and use the center of same class instances in $\mathcal{S}$ as a more powerful class representation when $K>1$~\cite{SnellSZ17Prototypical}.
+By integrating Eq.~\ref{eq:embedding_prediction} with Eq.~\ref{eq:meta-learning}, the embedding $\phi$ pulls the same-class instances in the corresponding support set close and pushes other instances away.
+Owing to the fact that the average likelihood among multiple configurations of tasks is maximized, the learned embedding $\phi$ fits not only the base class tasks but also the tasks with novel classes.